railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 .. tip:: Limit write-off adjustments

-	You shouldn't make the adjustment limits too large.
+	You should not make the adjustment limits too large.
 Companies that introduced substantial automatic write-off adjustments have found that all employee expense reimbursements below the limit were written off automatically!